google/ent/README.md

 https://github.com/tiziano88/ent-index/blob/fddaa4b78ec4f4ba1e2c1e3e1c0b5ae9b06565e2/sha256/4c/35/01/63/71/5b/7b/1d/0f/c3/bc/bf/11/bf/ff/c0/cf/2d/10/7f/69/25/3f/23/71/11/a7/48/08/09/e1/92/entry.json#L1

-Note that the Ent index only stores URLs, not actual data, under the assumptions that URLs will keep pointing to the same file forever.
+Note that the Ent index only stores URLs, not actual data, under the _assumption_ that each URL will keep pointing to the same file forever.

-The client querying the index is responsible to verify that the target file still corresponds to the expected hash; if this validation fails, it means that the URL was moved to point to a diferent file after it was added to the Ent index.
+The client querying the index is responsible to verify that the target file still corresponds to the expected digest; if this validation fails, it means that the URL was moved to point to a diferent file after it was added to the Ent index.

-## Updating the index
+### Updating the index

 Currently, entries may be added to the default index by creating a comment in https://github.com/tiziano88/ent-index/issues/1 containing the URL of the file